John Clifford, 7th Baron Clifford: Career

 At his father's death on 18 August 1391, Clifford, then aged about three, inherited the title and the position of hereditary High Sheriff of Westmorland.
 He was summoned to Parliament from 21 September 1411 to 26 February 1421.

 He took part in a great tournament at Carlisle between six English and six Scottish knights, and in the war in France.
 He was at the Siege of Harfleur and at the Battle of Agincourt, where he was indented to serve Henry V with 3 archers.
 He accepted the surrender of Cherbourg.
 He was made a Knight of the Garter on 3 May 1421.
 He was a legatee in the will of his cousin, Henry V.

-He was slain at the Siege of Meaux on 13 March 1422, and is said to have been buried at Bolton Priory.
+He was killed at the Siege of Meaux on 13 March 1422, and is said to have been buried at Bolton Priory.
 His widow, who died 26 October 1436, is buried at Staindrop, Durham.

 Marriage and issue

-John Clifford married, in about 1404, Elizabeth Percy, the daughter of Sir Henry "Hotspur" Percy and Lady Elizabeth Mortimer, daughter of Edmund Mortimer, 3rd Earl of March and Philippa of Clarence, daughter of Lionel of Antwerp (son of King Edward III of England).
-By his wife Elizabeth, he had two sons and two daughters:
+John Clifford married Elizabeth Percy, the daughter of Sir Henry "Hotspur" Percy and Lady Elizabeth Mortimer, their children are as follows: